IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 * max_bytes_in_flight_prev (0): The maximum number of bytes in flight in previous round trip [byte].

-As bytes_in_flight can spike when congestion occurs, using the maximum of max_bytes_in_flight and max_bytes_in_flight_prev makes it more likely that an uncongested bytes_in_flight is used.
+As bytes_in_flight can spike when congestion occurs, using the minimum of max_bytes_in_flight and max_bytes_in_flight_prev makes it more likely that an uncongested bytes_in_flight is used.